Littleton Groom: Government minister

 In October 1906, Groom became Attorney General until the defeat of the Deakin government in November 1908.
 Groom passed legislation to defend the Harvester Judgment and successfully introduced legislation providing Commonwealth invalid and old age pensions.
+He was closely involved with the implementation of the government's New Protection policy which sought to make government support for industry contingent on employers paying "fair and reasonable" wages.

 With the formation of the Fusion government in June 1909, Groom became Minister for External Affairs until the Fusion's defeat in the 1910 election.

 He had carried legislation establishing the High Commission of Australia in London.
 After the 1910 election, he became a strong opponent of Labor and attacked its establishment of a government-owned Commonwealth Bank and its attempt to gain the power to control monopolies.
 He was Trade and Customs in the Cook Ministry from June 1913 to September 1914.

 Groom was Vice-President of the Executive Council in Hughes's Nationalist government from November 1917 to March 1918 and Works and Railways from March 1918 to December 1921.
 He encouraged railway development and was involved in accelerating the construction of Canberra.

 In December 1921 he became Attorney-General again.
 He was Minister for Trade and Customs and Minister for Health in May and June 1924, following Austin Chapman's resignation on grounds of ill health.
 Groom led the 1924 Australian delegation to the Fifth Assembly of the League of Nations in Geneva and chaired a committee, which formulated a protocol to establish a system of international arbitration and later voted to support its protocol despite an instruction to abstain.
 Groom involved himself in attempts to deport "foreign" agitators, but due to his poor handling of these and other matters, he was obliged to resign in December 1925.